dynarithmic/twain_library/README.md

 **Building the application:**
 <a name="dtwaindllusage"></a>
-The [binaries](https://github.com/dynarithmic/twain_library/tree/master/binaries) directory contains all of the Dynamic Link Libraries (DLL) and Visual C++ compatible import libraries necessary to build your application.
+The [binaries](https://github.com/dynarithmic/twain_library/tree/master/binaries) directory contains all of the Visual C++ compatible import libraries necessary to build your application.
 (If you do not use Visual C++, see the [section on additional C++ compiler usage](#alternatecompilers) to alleviate the import library issues).
+In addition, the release version of the Program Database (.PDB) files are available.
+This will aid in debugging any issues involving DTWAIN.

-    32bit/dtwain32.dll/lib -- 32-bit ANSI (MBCS) DLL and import library
+    32bit/dtwain32.lib -- 32-bit ANSI (MBCS) import library
-    32bit/dtwain32u.dll/lib -- 32-bit Unicode DLL and import library
+    32bit/dtwain32u.lib -- 32-bit Unicode import library
+    32bit/release_pdb -- Zip file containing the 32-bit PDB files for dtwain32.dll and dtwain32u.dll

-    64bit/dtwain64.dll/lib -- 64-bit ANSI (MBCS) DLL and import library
+    64bit/dtwain64.lib -- 64-bit ANSI (MBCS) import library
-    64bit/dtwain64u.dll/lib -- 64-bit Unicode DLL and import library
+    64bit/dtwain64u.lib -- 64-bit Unicode import library
+    64bit/release_pdb -- Zip file containing the 64-bit PDB files for dtwain64.dll and dtwain64u.dll

 You will also need to include the header files found in the [c_cpp_includes](https://github.com/dynarithmic/twain_library/tree/master/c_cpp_includes) directory when building your application.
 Your build **INCLUDE** path should refer to these header files.